ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+formal declaration, the exigency suggos
+ted the following plan; He politely han­
+ded his neighbor a Bible, opoD; with a
+pin stuck in the following verse; Sec­
-Epistle of St. John, verso 7th.
+ond Epistle of St. John, verso 7th.
 “And now I beseech thee, lady not as
 though I wrote a new commandment
 unto thee, but that which wo had from